-One of the most important things to consider at the outset if you are planning on starting your own business is whether to set up as a sole trader or limited company.
+One of the most important things to consider at the outset if you are planning on setting yourself up in business is whether you set-up as a sole trader or Ltd company.

-It’s important to note that there are two types of company set up for you need to consider.
+It’s important to note that there are two types of business set-up for you need to consider.
 Sole traders who are one man/woman businesses or Limited Companies which give impression you are a more established larger company with ambitions to grow.